TheJambo/awesome-testing/README.md

 ## Security
 - [BEef](http://beefproject.com/) - Manipulate the browser exploiting any XSS vulns you find.
 - [OWASP ZAP](https://github.com/zaproxy/zaproxy) - This intercepting proxy allows you to see all HTTP traffic and manipulate it in real time.
 Easy to scan, catalog and exploit security issues.

-## Quality of Life
+- [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn) - View and Edit Cookies easily using the developer tools pane.

+## Make your life easier
 - [BareTail](https://www.baremetalsoft.com/baretail/) - Brings the tail linux command to Windows, coloured lines and REGEX search and loads of other features.

-# Browser Extensions
 - [ProxySwitcher](https://chrome.google.com/webstore/detail/proxy-switcher-manager/onnfghpihccifgojkpnnncpagjcdbjod) - We all have to mess with proxies, this makes it a lot easier when using Test/Prod/localhost proxies.
 - [Full Page Screenshot](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) - For when PrintScreen isn't big enough.
 - [Form Filler](https://chrome.google.com/webstore/detail/form-filler/bnjjngeaknajbdcgpfkgnonkmififhfo) - Large forms can be really irritating to fill out each time, speed it up with dummy data.
 - [Bug Magnet](https://chrome.google.com/webstore/detail/bug-magnet/efhedldbjahpgjcneebmbolkalbhckfi) - A wonderful extension that suggests values based on the field type.
 - [Check All](https://chrome.google.com/webstore/detail/check-all/nnbihdpkeohjdfncchjhidbbonnihaob) - Check all the checkboxes!

-- [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn) - View and Edit Cookies easily using the developer tools pane.
+# Other
+- [Colour Blindness Simulator](https://altreus.github.io/colourblind/) - Simulate all types of Colour Blindness instantly!
+- [Yslow](http://yslow.org/) - Analyse why web pages are slow based on Yahoo!'s rules for performance.

 # Books
 - [Don't Make Me Think: A Common Sense Approach to Web Usability ](https://www.amazon.co.uk/d/Books/Dont-Make-Me-Think-Usability/0321965515/) - An incredibly useful book describing usability.